rachelxj/DropdownMenu/README.md

     </FrameLayout>
 </FrameLayout>
 ```
-3. Set up menu items, each menu item consists of a view and a data adapter
+**3. Set up menu items, each menu item consists of a view and a data adapter**
 ```Java
 dropDownMenu = findViewById(R.id.dropdown_menu);
 // Attach mask view and popup container